Felipe Vázquez: 2018–19: All-Star seasons

 Before the 2018 season, Vázquez signed a four-year contract with the Pirates, with club options for another two years.
 In 2018, Vázquez was selected to play in the 2018 All-Star Game, his first All-Star appearance.
 For the season, he was 4–2 with 37 saves and a 2.70 ERA.

 In an April 7, 2019, game against the Cincinnati Reds, Vázquez was ejected after his role in a bench-clearing incident involving Chris Archer, Derek Dietrich, Yasiel Puig, Amir Garrett, Keone Kela, and David Bell.
 Vázquez was selected for the 2019 All-Star Game, as a roster replacement for Zack Greinke.
 On September 10, Vázquez and Kyle Crick got into a clubhouse fight; Crick broke his finger, requiring season-ending surgery.
 On September 17, the Pirates placed Vázquez on the restricted list, due to his arrest on multiple charges of unlawful contact with a minor.
 At the time, his record for the season was 5–1 with a 1.65 ERA and 28 saves.
 He was also placed on administrative leave by Major League Baseball.
+He was subsequently convicted on all charges and sentenced to two years in prison.
+He was then deported for committing a "crime involving moral turpitude," effectively ending his MLB career.
+It is nearly impossible for someone convicted of a "crime involving moral turpitude" to enter the United States, let alone obtain a work visa.

 2024: Liga Mayor de Béisbol Profesional

-According to Vazquez's Instagram, he is currently playing for the Marineros de Carabobo of the Venezuelan Major League.
+According to Vazquez's Instagram, he is currently playing for the Marineros de Carabobo of the Venezuelan Major League after having not pitched for five years.